pak11273/redux-socketio/README.md

 # Socket.io for Redux

-# This is my first npm library.
-The current version is not ready for any type of production use.
-Use for experimental purposes only!
+## This module is built on top of zurfyx's implementation found ([here](https://stackoverflow.com/questions/37876889/react-redux-and-websockets-with-socket-io))

 ## Table of contents
 * [Install](#install)